Power to be: You made a difference

 Never underestimate the power of your name.

-More than 30,000 CAFOD supporters signed our Power to be petition, calling on the World Bank to ensure renewable energy access for the world's poorest people.
+More than 30,000 of you signed our Power to be petition, calling on the World Bank to ensure renewable energy access for the world's poorest people.
 Thousands of parishioners urged the World Bank to stop funding polluting fossil fuels.
 100 schools in England and Wales also got involved.
-Children were asked to draw their version of Sun Power and write powerful messages to the World Bank.
+Children drew their version of Sun Power and wrote powerful messages to the World Bank.

 Together we refused to accept that one-in-six people across the world live without access to electricity, or access to vital services such as schools and health clinics.
 And your voices have been heard!
-But how have you made an impact and what can we all do next to campaign for energy access?
+You can make your voice go even further by becoming an MP correspondent.

 How Power to be made a difference